RSS feedLink to Irishpapermoney main page

 Irish private banks were limited to 6 partners or less and merchants were prohibited from engaging in banking by an act of 1756.
 This made for many small underfunded banks and a relatively weak banking system.
 The private banks began to be displaced by joint stock banks as note-issuing entities once the latter were permitted by legislation in 1824 which permitted private joint stock banks, and in 1825 which permitted public joint stock companies.

-Further reading on the background history of Irish banknotes and the private banks is covered in detail in the Introduction to Irish Paper Money Issues.
+For more on the background history of Irish banknotes and the private banks go to the Introduction to Irish Paper Money Issues.

 There were over a hundred note-issuing private banks.
-Almost all of them failed due to being poorly capitalised.
-A few of the private banks were well-run and these were wound up and closed in an orderly manner, or merged into newly formed joint stock banks.
+Almost all of them failed largely due to being poorly capitalised.
+A few of the private banks were well-run and these were wound up and closed in an orderly manner, or merged into newly formed joint stock banks after the 1820s.

 Among the most successfoul of the private banks was La Touche, in business for over 170 years, and Beresford's - Ball's Bank, which operated for around 100 years.
 One of the most well-known failures was that of Ffrench's Tuam Bank.